- To help children understand the wider world that exists outside of their community

 - To familiarise children with London so that they are able to relate to it in the national news and as our capital city

 - To compare and contrast life in London and Hull by observing life in both cities

-- To spend the night at the Natural History Museum
+- To spend the night on the HMS Belfast

 Discussing memories of the visit, viewing photographs of the day and reflecting upon what children have learned and how that knowledge can impact on their life and future choices.